No767/Kumiko/Community/getting-started.md

 ### PostgreSQL Setup

 Kumiko's Economy requires PostgreSQL first.
 The easiest way to do so is to use PostgreSQL on Docker.
 You can find instructions on how to do this [here](https://hub.docker.com/_/postgres).
-In short, when you are going to run it, input these 2 env variables: `POSTGRES_PASSWORD`, `POSTGRES_USER`. `POSTGRES_USER` should be named `Kumiko` ideally, but you could change it.
+In short, when you are going to run it, input these 2 env variables: `POSTGRES_PASSWORD` and `POSTGRES_USER`. `POSTGRES_USER` should be named `Kumiko` ideally, but you could change it.
 Make sure to keep note of it some secure.
 When making the password, please don't include anything with `@` in it.
 Asyncpg will complain about it and not connect to the database.
 Now use psql and login into the Postgres server with the password and username that you just created.
-Once you are in, create a database called kumiko_eco_users`.
+Once you are in, create a database called kumiko_eco_users.
 Next, cd into the bot folder, and create an `.env` file.
 This is where you are going to store all of the credentials.
 The file should look like this:

 ```
 # Bot/.env